 Bookmarks: get_bookmark_groups, get_bookmarks, create_bookmark_group, add_to_bookmark_group, public_bookmark_groups, public_saved_views.
 Max 500 formats/group.

-Orders: list_orders, show_all_orders, get_order, get_order_activities, get_order_chat, send_order_to_review, approve_order_placement.
+Orders: list_orders, show_all_orders, get_order, get_order_activities, get_order_chat, list_order_extras, send_order_to_review, approve_order_placement, move_order_to_campaign.

 Texts: list_campaign_texts, get_text, create_text, delete_text, link_text_to_orders (comma-separated orderIds, action: attach|detach).
 Only ready texts attach.
-Attachment copies content — source edits don't propagate.
+Attachment copies content—source edits don't propagate.
 No update_text via MCP.

 MANAGER + show_all_orders = current campaign only.
 Check role first.

-Marketplace search is fuzzy — verify domain matches manually.
+Marketplace search is fuzzy—verify domain matches manually.

 Single-value-only filters (formatType, mediaCategory, acceptedTopic, mediaBadge, formatBadge, etc.).
-Multi-value inputs fail silently — you'll get either the full unfiltered marketplace or zero hits with no error.
+Multi-value inputs fail silently—you'll get either the full unfiltered marketplace or zero hits with no error.
 Fan out for OR logic.

 location ≠ audienceByCountry.
 First is coverage, second is reader geography (≥30% threshold).